-But, the most important feature — the scheduler.
-Memoo can trigger other smart devices in the room (like connected lights … maybe a coffeemaker) and will help them get out the door.
+But the most important feature is the scheduler.
+C-Way Memoo can trigger other smart devices in the room (like connected lights … maybe a coffeemaker) and will help kids get out the door.
 It can display the weather using raindrop and sun icons that show up in red or blue depending on the temperature.
-Guess who can pick out the day’s clothes on their own?
-And finally it can tell them to grab their backpack on the way out.
+(Guess who can pick out the day’s clothes on their own?)
+And finally, the C-Way Memoo can tell your kids to grab their backpack on the way out.
 The only thing it can’t do is give them a lift to school.

 There are buttons on top of C-Way Memoo, but kids control the device using voice commands.
 They can ask it any number of (non) homework-related questions, but don’t worry, no machine will spare you from having “the talk.”
 The C-Way showcased C-Way Memoo at the recent Consumer Electronics Show in Las Vegas, which usually means you can’t get ahold of one for a while, but it’s actually available online right now.
 You’d know that if you asked your Memoo.